innovationOUtside/ou-xml-validator/docs/ouxml2tiddlywiki.md

 # Transforming OU-XML to TiddlyWiki

-Prof of concept: convert a single OU-XML file to a Tiddlywiki format.
+Proof of concept: convert a single OU-XML file to a Tiddlywiki format.